qnicondavid/world-cup-predictor/README.md

 probabilities, not the expected goals, so the most-likely-score column still comes from the raw model.

+### Draw-transfer calibration

+The model over-produces draws.
+Averaged over the five held-out World Cups it puts about 0.283 on the draw where the real rate is 0.225, a bias Dixon-Coles inherits from its low-score correction.
+The obvious fix, scaling the draw probability down, does nothing out of sample (see the symmetric-scaling note under negative findings), so for a while this looked settled.

+What the symmetric test missed showed up in the closing-line backtest.
+Split by match type, the model lost most to the market on moderate favourites, matches priced around 45 to 65 percent for one side.
+A Murphy decomposition put that loss in reliability rather than resolution and traced it to the home and draw probabilities.
+The draw mass was not simply too large; it was sitting between the two teams when it belonged on the favourite.

+The fix moves a fixed fraction of each match's draw probability onto whichever side the model already favours, then renormalises.
+The fraction, about 0.21, is fit leave-one-tournament-out and stays stable across folds.
+Scored the same way as every other change, it cuts the held-out Brier from 0.5506 to 0.5441, improves four of the five tournaments (2010 is flat), and the block-bootstrap interval on the gain clears zero.
+The whole improvement is reliability, the exact component the decomposition flagged.
+Direction is what makes it work: a band-restricted version and a symmetric split both failed the gate, and only the global, favourite-directed transfer passed it.
+It ships as `Calibration.transferDraw` and is applied in the export and the live tracker, so daily predictions carry it.

 ### Calibration

 `--calibrate` audits the production model on the held-out World Cups: reliability